 Tennis ball boxes typically hold about 24 cans of balls and are designed to maintain the optimum internal pressure of the balls prior to use.
 It is important to note that the pressure of the tennis balls significantly influences their performance during play.

-Characteristics of paddle balls
+Characteristics of padel balls

 Padel balls, on the other hand, are designed specifically for this sport, which is played on a smaller, enclosed court.
-Unlike tennis balls, paddle balls typically have a rubber or foam core covered with a softer, less abrasive fabric.
+Unlike tennis balls, padel balls typically have a rubber or foam core covered with a softer, less abrasive fabric.
 This construction is designed to provide a more controlled and predictable bounce on padel playing surfaces, which are usually glass or concrete.

 In the world of paddle tennis, there are several brands of paddle balls, among which stand out brands such as Head Padel Pro, Dunlop, Head, Wilson, among others.
 Each brand may offer slightly different characteristics in their balls, such as durability, bounce and feel when hitting them.

-Differences between tennis balls and paddle balls
+Differences between tennis balls and padel balls

 How do the characteristics of the balls affect the game?